Joshkaki00/rainbow-checklist-tutorial/README.md

-A program that hopefully runs Captain Rainbow's Checklist
+A program that hopefully runs Captain Rainbow's Checklist.